πŸ‘€ Who is this for?

 πŸ—οΈ Architecture Components

-Real-Time Intelligence Eventhouse Data Activator Lakehouse Spark Notebooks Power BI
+Real-Time Intelligence Eventhouse Activator Lakehouse Spark Notebooks Power BI

 πŸ”„ Data Flow